Huangdi-599/ASETT/README.md

 - create a virtual env with `virtualenv env`
 - Activate your virtual environment with `./activate`
 - Install dependencies with `pip install -r requirements.txt`
-- Run database migrations with `python manage.py migrate`
+- Run database migrations with `python manage.py makemigrations` and `python manage.py migrate`
 - Start the server with `python manage.py runserver`